robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 ## How to Get Rich

-I wrote an article
+I wrote
 [Objectively Rich]({{ site.baseurl }}{% post_url 2009-06-13-Objectively-Rich %})
 in 2009.
 It talks about how to get the best money manager by looking at the richest people in the world.
-Buffett, at that time, was near the top, so I concluded I should invest in Berkshire Hathaway, alongside him.
+Buffett was/is near the top, so I concluded I should invest in Berkshire Hathaway, alongside him.
 Not unsound, but I missed something.

 When I was thinking about a money manager,
 I was thinking about investing in a diversified portfolio.
 I already have asset diversification (noted above).
 The question is: do I need diversification in an asset class?
 Or, is it better to make big bets on individual companies, like Amazon?
-The question isn't: which money manager should I hire?
-Rather, who can I invest alongside of who will make my bet win big.
+The question isn't: which money manager should I hire, but with whom can I invest.
+That opens up more possibilities.

-The richest people in the world built or expanded a single company.
+Even in 2009, I recognized that the richest people in the world built single company.
 Buffett built Berkshire Hathaway.
 Gates create Microsoft.
 The richest list is even more heavily populated by tech and retail/consumer companies.
-I certainly tried my hand at getting rich like these people, but I'm not like these people.
+I certainly tried my hand at getting rich like these people on my own companies, but I'm not like these people.
 They are clearly different from me.

 ## Jeff Bezos